SashaCroatia/HardestMaze/README.md

 - Open project directory (`cd <your_directory>` in Windows)
 - `pip install -r requirements.txt`

-`Note:` Feel free to add any other approved libraries you’ve installed to the `requirements.txt` file.
-This helps ensure that anyone working on or reviewing the project can easily recreate the same environment, promoting reproducibility.

 ### Step 1: Clone the Repository
 Clone this repository to your local machine:
 ```